×

 If you are thinking about moving to Polis, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Polis can vary greatly depending on the type, size, and location of the property.
 For instance, a standard three-bedroom villa in Polis might cost around €250,000 to €300,000.
 Apartments can be significantly cheaper, with one-bedroom units often priced around €70,000 to €100,000.
 However, luxury properties with sea views or those located in prime areas can cost significantly more, often exceeding €1 million.
 It's also worth noting that these are purchase prices, and rental costs would be considerably lower.
-As with any property market, prices can fluctuate based on a variety of factors, so it's always a good idea to research current listings or consult with a local real estate agent," explained one expat living in Polis, Cyprus.
+As with any property market, prices can fluctuate based on a variety of factors, so it's always a good idea to research current listings or consult with a local real estate agent," remarked one expat in Polis, Cyprus.

 Should I buy or rent a home in Polis?